genzellab/UMAP/downsample/README.md

 _**Data preprocessing:**_
-Downsampling first requires generating the corresponding .mat files with information about rat IDS, channels,etc. They can be generated using the Corticohippocampal toolbox.
+Downsampling first requires generating the corresponding .mat files with information about rat IDS, channels,etc. They can be generated using the Corticohippocampal toolbox's [GUI](https://github.com/Aleman-Z/CorticoHippocampal/tree/master/GUI).
+You can also follow this [video tutorial](https://www.youtube.com/watch?v=vtYHah4QgTg).

   * downsample_os_basic.m : Downsamples channels to 2500 Hz.
   * downsample_os_nsd.m : Downsamples channels to 2500 Hz.